Abiolaakapo/LITA_CAPSTONE_PROJECT_CUSTOMERDATA/README.md

 ### Tools Used
   Microsoft Excel
-  - For Data Cleaning
+  - For Data Cleaning.
-  - For Data Analyzing
+  - For Data Analyzing.
-  - For Data Visualization
+  - For Data Visualization.

-  SQL: For Querying of Data
+  SQL: For Querying of Data.

   Power BI
- - For Data Tranformation
+ - For Data Tranformation.
- - Data Cleaning
+ - Data Cleaning.
- - Data Visualization
+ - Data Visualization.

  ### Data Cleaning And Preparations
  The following action was carried out at the initial stage of data cleaning and Preparations.
- - Data loading and transformation
+ - Data loading and transformation.
- - Data Cleaning and Formatting
+ - Data Cleaning and Formatting.
- - Handling missing Variables
+ - Handling missing Variable.

+   ### Exploratory Data Analysis